-Protest Preparation - Top 10 Tips for Activists
+Protest Preparation Tips for Activists

 More than ever, the world needs activists making sure their voices are being heard.
-At SignUp.com, we believe that when people get together, great things happen.
+At SignUp, we believe that when people get together, great things happen.
 If you feel moved to join a protest or a rally, here are some helpful things to do and to avoid.

 1. Check the weather forecast.
 Be prepared for the anticipated weather – apply sunscreen or tuck in some plastic bags to keep your cell phone and wallet dry.

 2. Make signs.
 These don’t have to be super-elaborate; permanent marker on poster board is works great.
 (Permanent marker is a good idea in case of rain.)
 Be concise and legible and avoid profanity.
 PRO TIP: Make extra signs to hand out to fellow protesters that did not bring their own.

 4. Make a plan with your posse.
-Cell service is often spotty in large groups of people so make a plan in advance with the people you’re going with so you know where to meet at what time in case you get separated.
-Make sure that you tell the plan to someone who isn’t going who can follow-up to make sure everyone is safe and accounted for after the event.
+Cell service is often spotty in large groups of people, so make a plan in advance with the people you’re going with – discuss where to meet and at what time in case you get separated.
+Make sure that you tell the plan to someone who isn’t going so they can follow up to make sure everyone is safe and accounted for after the event.
 PRO TIP: Find a way to visually spot people in your group with relative ease – have each person wear a bright yellow glove they an raise in the air if separated.

 5. Plan your transportation ahead of time.
-Parking close to the event will probably be limited, and public transportation will likely be rerouted if it’s a large gathering, so finalize your details ahead of time.
+Parking close to the event will probably be limited, and public transportation will likely be rerouted if it’s a large gathering.
+So, finalize your details ahead of time.
 Explore whether shuttle buses are being arranged from outlying parking lots, or arrange for a rideshare car service to pick you up at a specific spot.

 7. Write an emergency contact number on your body in permanent marker.
 You’ll probably never need it, but it’s good to take the precaution in case you have a medical emergency or are detained and your cell phone is taken away.
-If you’re bringing kids, it’s a good idea to write your cell number and the number of someone not at the protest on their arms, them just in case you get separated.
+If you’re bringing kids, it’s a good idea to write your cell number and the number of someone not at the protest on their arms just in case you get separated.

 8. Charge your cell phone and carry a spare battery.
 Cell service may be limited, but you may want to film the event or take pictures of clever signs.
 Be sure to ask permission before you take a picture of someone.